jacebenson/cedar/docs/docs/how-to/sending-emails.md

 # Sending Emails

 Something a lot of applications will eventually have to do is send emails.
-To demonstrate how you can do that with RedwoodJS we're going to build a simple list of users and their email addresses, and allow you to trigger an email to them.
+To demonstrate how you can do that with CedarJS we're going to build a simple list of users and their email addresses, and allow you to trigger an email to them.
 We'll also include some auditing features, so you get a history of emails you sent to your users.
-The audit logs will be implemented by using one service from within another service &mdash; a powerful RedwoodJS feature.
+The audit logs will be implemented by using one service from within another service &mdash; a powerful CedarJS feature.

 The emails will be sent using the npm package [nodemailer](https://www.npmjs.com/package/nodemailer) together with [SendInBlue](https://sendinblue.com).

 ## Setup

-The first thing to do is to create a new RedwoodJS project.
+The first thing to do is to create a new CedarJS project.

 ```zsh
 yarn create cedar-app --typescript email